facetint/42-CPP-Modules/README.md

 ### Upcasting

-**Upcasting** refers to the process of casting a derived class type to its base class type.
+    Refers to the process of casting a derived class type to its base class type.
 This type of casting is safe and doesn't require any checks because a derived class is inherently a base class.
 It is often used when we need to handle objects of derived types as objects of their base types, allowing for generalized operations.

 - ***Characteristics***: